openqbit-diy/MiniPQC/README.md

 What is Mini PQC?

-Mini PQC (Mini Post-Quantum Cryptography) is Software that includes the following technological solutions (algorithms) to be able to create PQC (Post-Quantum Cryptography) as follows
+Mini PQC (Mini Post-Quantum Cryptography) is Software that includes the following technological solutions (algorithms) to be able to create PQC (Post-Quantum Cryptography) as follows (Requires using python).
 •	CHACHA20
 •	NEWHOPE
 •	NTRU